tsavina/model_server/docs/single_model_mode.md

 # Serving Models {#ovms_docs_serving_model}

+Serving a single model is the simplest way to deploy OpenVINO™ Model Server.
+Only one model is served and the whole configuration is passed via CLI parameters.
+Note that changing configuration in runtime while serving a single model is not possible.
+Serving multiple models requires a configuration file that stores settings for all served models.
+You can add and delete models, as well as update their configurations in runtime, without restarting the model server.

 ## Serving Single Model

 Before starting the container, make sure you [prepared the model for serving](models_repository.md).

-Start the model server by running the following command:
+Start the model server by running the following command with your parameters:

 ```
 docker run -d --rm -v <models_repository>:/models -p 9000:9000 -p 9001:9001 openvino/model_server:latest \